Vaibhav-Gupta-IITMadras/sandbox-public/README.md

 Another remote commit was made that i want to fetch to my local repository and pull if there are no conflicts.
 And now I've edited this file on the `main`-branch.**I add some text to the same line but now on `main`, will this give me a conflict?**
-**I've added some text to this line now from the branch `conflicting-instructions'**
+**I've added some text to this line now from the branch `conflicting-instructions'** In the first tutorial session, the students learnt about the installation guide to miniconda and how to use github online and desktop.